 Some further tales that were edited out of my over-written first crack at Deadlines will gradually be added here.
 Other relevant snippets arising from day to day news will also slide in.
-Any further news on Wellington Z1110 and its six crew will be posted under Updates.
+Any further news on Wellington Z1110 and its six crew, and other stories relating to World War 2, will be posted under the relevant WW2 headings.
 Meanwhile……

 Edited from Chapter 21 Reds in the Med……

 The Royal Review at Abingdon in June 1968 was the main aviation event to mark the 50th anniversary of the foundation of the Royal Air Force.
 However many in the service felt there should have been a mass flypast over the centre of London on 1st April – the actual date of the anniversary.
 One pilot was so incensed by this failure to acknowledge the RAF with an airborne tribute that he did something about it.
 He flew up the Thames at low level, buzzed Parliament and took his Hunter jet fighter through the span of Tower Bridge at 300 mph.

 Flt Lt Alan Pollock left RAF Tangmere in Sussex with three other Hunters on the morning of 5th April.
 They were heading back to their home base of West Raynham in Norfolk.
 It was a beautiful day with `gin-clear` skies.
 He gave the others the slip and headed off at low level towards Richmond Park, navigating with a borrowed AA map.
 He decided to follow the Thames in his single seat jet.
 Angry about defence cuts by Harold Wilson`s Labour government (including scrapping the TSR2), he vowed to make some noise above the Houses of Parliament.
 The Commons was actually debating noise abatement when Pollock arrived at 12 noon.